Bitunix Risk Management Guide

 Total exposure Stops correlation blowups across many positions Keep it simple

-Simple truth: risk management is the strategy.
+Risk management is the strategy.
 Everything else is just entry timing.

 Position Sizing Example